If you operate any type of hospitality property, you should know your number one priority for success is – Great Customer Service Stories.

 A number of years back, I was leading the tour group through New England and Eastern Canada.
 I have done a number of trips in the row and when I arrived at one of my most favourite destinations, Auberge Gisele’s Inn, Cape Breton Island, I was not feeling hundred percent.

 The owner, Helen, saw immediately I was not up to par and told me to go lie down while the luggage was being delivered to the rooms.
-She then told me that I was not expected down for dinner but instead at 6 PM, soup would be brought to my room.
+She then told me that I was not expected down for dinner but instead at 6 PM, the soup would be brought to my room.
 At 8 PM, there would be a light knock on the door and if I was awake a “Hot Toddy” (a warm whiskey) would be there for me.
 If not, they would know I was asleep and not disturb me.
 I slept for 12 hours.

 The next morning I woke up feeling like $1 million.